Oreoluwa-Se/Oreoluwa-Se/README.md

 - 👋 Hi, I’m @Oreoluwa-Se
 - 👀 I’m interested in robotics and computer vision with thoughts of transitioning into the robotics software engineering
-- 🌱 I’m currently learning creating visual odometry for autonomous vehicles
+- 🌱 I’m currently learning how to create visual odometry for autonomous vehicles
 - 💞️ I’m looking to collaborate on projects, or work in relations to computer vision and/or robotics
 - 📫 How to reach me olumidegodson12@gmail.com